 But the fact of the matter, the plain truth, is that there is no “standard relationship” between interest rates and stock prices.
 Period.

-Consider the period from March 2000 to October 2002, where the federal funds rate declined from 5.85% to 1.75%, and the Nasdaq plunged 78%.
+Consider the period from March 2000 to October 2002, where the Federal Funds rate declined from 5.85 percent to 1.75 percent, and the Nasdaq plunged 78 percent.
 Put simply, stocks and interest rates went down together!
 Exactly the opposite of what most would expect.

-And the Dow exploded higher, launching from 7,992 to 13,930 — a 74% gain!
+And the Dow exploded higher, launching from 7,992 to 13,930 — a 74 percent gain!
 Stocks and interest rates went higher together!

-The fact of the matter is that the relationship between interest rates and stock prices varies considerably depending upon a host of factors, including the value of the dollar, inflation and where the economy is in terms of the economic cycle.
+The fact is that the relationship between interest rates and stock prices varies considerably depending upon a host of factors, including the value of the dollar, inflation and where the economy is in terms of the economic cycle.